For daily wit & wisdom, sign up for the Almanac newsletter.

-Avoid a “brassica massacre!” and protect your cabbage, broccoli, kale, and other brassicas from being devoured by insect pests.
-We have some natural, no-chemical ways to attack cabbage worms, loopers, aphids, and other soft-bodied insects so that you, too, can enjoy healthy harvests of these must-grow veggies!
+Want to get ahead of pests which devour cabbage, broccoli, kale, and other brassicas?
+Avoid a “brassica massacre!”
+Here are natural, no-chemical ways to avoid cabbage worms, loopers, aphids, and other soft-bodied insects so that you, too, can enjoy healthy harvests of these must-grow veggies!

 The Worse Brassica Pests